Carlile Pollock Patterson

 Carlile Pollock Patterson (August 24, 1816 – August 15, 1881) was the fourth superintendent of the United States Coast and Geodetic Survey.
 He was born in Bay St. Louis, Mississippi, the son of Commodore Daniel Todd Patterson.
 He was appointed a midshipman in the United States Navy in 1830.
-He studied Civil Engineering at Georgetown College, graduating in 1838, and returned to the Navy, assigned to work with the U.S. Coast Survey.
+He studied civil engineering at Georgetown College, graduating in 1838, and returned to the Navy, assigned to work with the U.S. Coast Survey.
 He left the Navy in 1853 and captained mail steamers in the Pacific Ocean.
 In 1861, as a civilian, he was appointed as Hydrographic Inspector of the United States Coast Survey.
 In 1874, he was made Superintendent of the U.S. Coast Survey (renamed the U.S. Coast and Geodetic Survey in 1878), a position he held until his death.
 In 1880, he was elected as a member to the American Philosophical Society.

 Biography

 Family

-Patterson was born in Shieldsboro (now Bay St. Louis, Mississippi), the son of Captain Daniel Patterson.
-He was the brother of Admiral Thomas H. Patterson, of Elizabeth Catherine Patterson who married George Mifflin Bache (brother of Alexander Dallas Bache) and of George Ann Patterson who married Admiral David Dixon Porter.
+Patterson was born in Shieldsboro (now Bay St. Louis), Mississippi, the son of United States Navy Captain (later Commodore) Daniel Patterson.
+He was the brother of U.S. Navy Rear Admiral Thomas H. Patterson; of Elizabeth Catherine Patterson, who married George Mifflin Bache (brother of U.S. Coast Survey superintendent Alexander Dallas Bache); and of George Ann Patterson, who married U.S. Navy Admiral David Dixon Porter.

-Patterson married Elizabeth Pearson (daughter of Congressman Joseph Pearson of North Carolina) on January 23, 1851, in the Pearson family home "Brentwood" in Washington D.C.
+Patterson married Elizabeth Pearson (daughter of Representative Joseph Pearson of North Carolina) on January 23, 1851, in the Pearson family home, Brentwood, in Washington D.C.
 They had several children; at least three daughters reached adulthood.